Table of Contents

 - Apartment heating costs are allocated to each occupant proportionally to the consumption measured by their individual heating meter.

-- Domestic hot water production costs are measured by the meter installed on the water heater connection, and then distributed among occupants based on their hot water consumption measured by their individual hot water meter.
+- Domestic hot water production costs are measured by the meter installed on the water heater connection, and then allocated among occupants based on their hot water consumption measured by their individual hot water meter.

 Consequences for allocation: